 The Board believes in providing opportunities for students to participate in extracurricular activities that can help enrich the student's educational experience.
 At the same time, the Board believes that a student's participation in extracurricular activities cannot come at the expense of his/her classroom academic achievement.
-Interruptions of instructional time in the classroom are to be minimal and absences from class to participate in extracurricular activities shall not exceed one per week per extracurricular activity1 (tournaments or other similar events excepted with approval of the )2 All students are eligible for extracurricular activities unless specifically denied eligibility on the basis of criteria outlined in this policy.
+Interruptions of instructional time in the classroom are to be minimal1.
+All students are eligible for extracurricular activities unless specifically denied eligibility on the basis of criteria outlined in this policy.

 A student may lose his/her eligibility to participate in extracurricular activities when, in the opinion of the school's administration, the student's participation in such an activity may adversely jeopardize his/her academic achievement.
-Students may also be denied permission to participate in extracurricular activities as a consequence of disciplinary action taken by the administration for inappropriate behavior.3
+Students may also be denied permission to participate in extracurricular activities as a consequence of disciplinary action taken by the administration for inappropriate behavior.2